saanvivi/BANDIT-writeup/README.md

 ssh bandit18@bandit.labs.overthewire.org -p 2220 ls
 ssh bandit18@bandit.labs.overthewire.org -p 2220 cat ~/readme
 ~~~
-This level is solved using the fact that `ssh` is not onlu used for connecting to Linux servers remotely, but also allows us to execute commands on remote machine without logging into that machine.\
+This level is solved using the fact that `ssh` is not only used for connecting to Linux servers remotely, but also allows us to execute commands on remote machine without logging into that machine.\
-We simply type the commands at the end of the ssh command you'd normally use for logging in to bandit 18.
+We simply type the commands at the end of the ssh command you'd normally use for logging in to bandit 18.\
+Note: Every time an interactive Bash shell session starts, the .bashrc script file executes.
+It contains various comments, configurations, and functions to customize the shell experience and automate tasks.

 The password for the next level is: awhqfNnAbc1naukrpqDYcF95h7HoMTrC